 A stressful situation — whether something environmental, such as a looming work deadline, or psychological, such as persistent worry about losing a job, can trigger a cascade of stress hormones that produce well-orchestrated physiological changes.
 A stressful incident can make the heart pound and breathing quicken.
 Muscles tense and beads of sweat appear.
 This combination of reactions to stress is also known as the “fight, flight or freeze” response because it evolved as a survival mechanism, enabling humans and other mammals to react quickly to life-threatening situations.
-The carefully orchestrated yet near-instantaneous sequence of hormonal changes and physiological responses helps someone to fight the threat off or flee to safety.
-Unfortunately, the brain can also overreact to stress that is not life-threatening, such as traffic jams, work pressure, and family difficulties.
+The carefully orchestrated yet near-instantaneous sequence of hormonal changes and physiological responses helps us to fight a threat off or flee to safety.
+Unfortunately, the brain can also overreact to stress that is not life-threatening, such as traffic jams, work pressure and family difficulties.

 Real or imagined threat?

 As we have learnt, AmyG does a wonderful job at initiating the hard-wired physiological stress response if we are in extreme danger.
 Although this physiological stress response is essential for survival, the body’s perception of ‘perceived threat’ is rarely accurate or true.